-Join Gabriel Corbett for an in-depth discussion in this video Welding, part of Sheet Metal Design with SOLIDWORKS.
+Join Gabriel Corbett for an in-depth discussion in this video Welding, part of SOLIDWORKS 2013-2017: Sheet Metal Design.

 There's three types of welding typically used in a Sheet Metal company.…MIG, TIG and Spot Welding.
 MIG welding allows for quick fabrication…and thicker parts.
 The MIG welder's filler material is a wire…that's fed through the handle and makes quick work of fabricating the parts.…There's also an assist gas that flows through the handle and keeps oxygen away…from the weld zone.
 So that you have a nice clean weld with…less splatter.
 Spot welding is great for joining flat…surfaces, and it is quick and easy.
 The welder passes high amounts of energy…across the electrodes and the materials melt together.…